Best Doorbell Cameras for Low Lighting 2025

 Crystal Clear 1-by-1 HDR Video

-The Ring Pro 2 shoots in near 2K.
+The Ring Wired Doorbell Pro shoots in near 2K.
 The resolution is actually 1,536 by 1,536p, or 2.4MP, which is practically double the pixel density of the Nest Doorbell (see below).
-The Pro 2’s square aspect ratio is like an Instagram video.
+The Pro’s square aspect ratio is like an Instagram video.
 It doesn’t crop out traffic at the edges and it’s tall enough to capture a visitor head to toe.
-In low light, color video is crystal clear without any lag in notifications or buffering when you stream, thanks to the Pro 2’s high dynamic range (HDR) technology.
+In low light, color video is crystal clear without any lag in notifications or buffering when you stream, thanks to the Pro’s high dynamic range (HDR) technology, similar to that of the Nest Doorbell.

 Advanced Motion Detection